List · 14 minute read

 - Weeks of onboarding

-- Not designed for solo operators
+- Poor fit for solo operators

 Best for